aoruize/aoruize/README.md

 I'm a founding engineer at [Omni](https://omnilabs.ai/) and ECE student at UToronto.

 - Building [💬 Omni Chat](https://omnilabs.ai/chat)—ChatGPT for your documents.
-- Upload unlimited personal or team files, and Omni responds using *your knowledge.*
+- Upload unlimited personal or team files, and Omni responds *using your uploads.*

 https://user-images.githubusercontent.com/37258460/228975402-4622773d-71f1-443c-a7f1-11ca571a5a0b.mov